CivicTechWR/WRvotes/docs/resources/municipal-structure.md

 Not including school boards, voters will be able to cast votes for the following positions municipally:

-- regional chair.
+- regional chair
 - the mayor of their area municipality
 - ward councillor(s)
-- for votes within the cities, regional councillors
+- (for residents of Kitchener, Waterloo, and Cambridge) regional councillors

 For a deeper exploration of this municipal structure, listen to this